ezekaj/auto_scouter/README.md

 [![Database](https://img.shields.io/badge/database-PostgreSQL-336791)](https://postgresql.org/)
 [![Cloud](https://img.shields.io/badge/cloud-Railway-0B0D0E)](https://railway.app/)

-Auto Scouter is a comprehensive vehicle listing and search platform that allows users to discover, search, and get alerts for vehicles from multiple sources.
-The application features a FastAPI backend deployed on Railway cloud platform and a React/Ionic mobile frontend.
+Auto Scouter is a streamlined single-user vehicle listing and search platform that allows you to discover, search, and get alerts for vehicles from multiple sources.
+The application features a simplified FastAPI backend deployed on Railway cloud platform and a React/Ionic mobile frontend with local data storage for personal use.

 ## 🌐 Live Deployment